NEPTUNE-GTR/Python-web-server/README.md

 # Python-web-server
-A python web server that uses stream sockets
+A python web server implemented using stream sockets

 The server will listen for connections that come to a specific host and port number.